 HO-3 vs. HO-5 Insurance Cost Difference

 HO-3 policies are typically less expensive than HO-5 policies because they offer less comprehensive coverage.
-But HO-5 policies might not be that much more costly, depending on your circumstances.
-And due to HO-5 policies providing broader coverage, they may save you money in the long run because they cover more claims.
+HO-5 policies might not cost much more, depending on your circumstances.
+Since HO-5 policies provide broader coverage, they may save you money in the long run by covering more claims.

-But generally, the average annual homeowners insurance policy in the United States costs $2,520 annually or $210 per month, according to our study of policies across the country.
-And whether you choose HO-3 or HO-5 insurance, costs can also vary widely depending on a number of factors, including where you live and your home’s value.
+According to our study of policies across the country, the average annual homeowners insurance policy in the United States costs $2,520 annually or $210 per month.
+Whether you choose HO-3 or HO-5 insurance, costs vary widely depending on where you live and your home's value.

-If you’re looking for homeowners insurance coverage for your home, we’ve ranked the best homeowners insurance companies to help you decide.
-And when shopping for insurance products always compare home insurance quotes to ensure you’re getting the best deal possible.
+If you're looking for homeowners insurance coverage, we've ranked the best homeowners insurance companies to help you decide.
+Always compare home insurance quotes to ensure you get the best deal when shopping for insurance.

 HO-3 vs. HO-5 Homeowners Policy: Bottom Line